A.J. Green Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Against the Cowboys, Green has averaged 56 receiving yards per game over his two career matchups, 6.5 more than his over/under for Sunday's game.
+- Green's 56 receiving yards per game in his two career matchups against the Cowboys are 6.5 more than his over/under for Sunday's game.

 - Green, in two matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.